 Please take the opportunity to enjoy a round at our beautiful golf course.
 Tee times can be accommodated 7 days a week – please contact the Pro Shop for assistance in organising your playing times.

 All our Club competitions are open to visiting members.
 Saturdays and Wednesdays are Men’s competition days.
 Our Ladies compete on Tuesday and Thursday mornings, Veterans (men) on Mondays, and we have a Mixed competition on Sundays.
-And every 3rd Friday we have our backmarker challenge, playing off the challenging back tees.
 Social play is available daily around competition times.

 Are you ready?

 A great opening hole!
 The elevated tee allows you to see what is ahead.
 Avoid going left on your tee shot.
 Your approach shot is uphill and needs to hold the green – so careful club selection is needed.

 A dog-leg left with an extreme back-to-front sloping green.
 Your tee shot needs to find the corner and again avoid going left.
 The approach shot is uphill to a tricky green with bunkers at front left – take note of the pin position and try to stay below the hole

 Short hole – but extremely challenging.
 There are no good spots if you miss the green, though short is best.